 Among the many texts on sutra topics that Nagarjuna wrote are his Collections of Reasoning (Rigs-pa’i tshogs), Collections of Praises (bsTod-pa’i tshogs), and Collections of Didactic Explanations (gTam-pa’i tshogs).

-The Six Collections of Reasoning (Rigs-tshogs drug) are:
+The Six Collected Works on Reasoning (Rigs-tshogs drug) are:

 - Root Verses on the Middle Way, Called "Discriminating Awareness" (dBu-ma rtsa-ba shes-rab, Skt.
 Prajna-nama-mulamadhyamaka-karika)